Cardinality-constrained Distributionally Robust Portfolio Optimization: Additional results of computational performance

 \Cref{tab:result_gamma} shows that CPA${}_+$ performed very well compared with the other methods.
-CPA${}_+$ was always faster than other methods for the \texttt{ind49}, \texttt{sbm100}, and \texttt{port5} datasets.
-For the \texttt{port2} dataset, all three methods failed to solve problem instances to optimality, but CPA${}_+$ found solutions of better quality than did other methods except for $\gamma=100/\sqrt{N}$.
-For the \texttt{s\&p500} dataset, only CPA${}_+$ provided feasible solutions without causing an out-of-memory condition.
+CPA${}_+$ was always faster than the other methods for the \texttt{ind49}, \texttt{sbm100}, and \texttt{port5} datasets.
+For the \texttt{port2} dataset, all the three methods failed to solve problem instances to optimality, but CPA${}_+$ found solutions of better quality than the other methods for all $\gamma \in \{1/\sqrt{N}, 10/\sqrt{N},100/\sqrt{N}\}$.